The Basire Family of Copper Plate Engravers

-This page contains information on three distinct research projects relating to copper-plate engravers and engraving in London, with a focus on the eighteenth century.
+This page and the following three pages contain information on four distinct research projects relating to copper-plate engravers and engraving in London, with a focus on the eighteenth century.

 Links to related published articles by Richard Goddard: